boxheed/gradle-sweeney-plugin/README.md

 # Failing fast
-If for example you want your some or all of your rules to run immediately you can provide a call to `validate` after the definition of the rules, for example to test the Java and Gradle versions you may run define the following rules and then invoke the validate method:
+If for example you want your some or all of your rules to run immediately you can provide a call to `validate` after the definition of the rules, for example to test the Java and Gradle versions you may run define the following rules and then invoke the validate method.
+Note that now the gradle and JDK version rules by default are evaluated immediately.

 ```
 sweeney {